Intensive, consultation-based résumé writing:

 I Show What I Sell

-This is an all-text site.
-It’s designed to give you the information that you need, as efficiently as possible.
-It’s also a sample of what I can do with information presentation in an all-text résumé.
+This plain-vanilla site is an indication of what I can do with information presentation in a plain-vanilla résumé.
 You can read the main points, and then go down one or more layers deeper whenever you like.

 Tour Top